Signed in as:

 Always wear your SCBA and face piece when fighting these modern day vehicle fires.

 (Cover Pic) Houston Fire Dept responding to a fire in a parking garage with residential exposures.
 You can see the incredible amount of smoke produced by several burning vehicles.
 In addition to exposure problems, the potential for people trapped in the parking garage with zero visibility is very real.
 Imagine being dispatched for a simple "car fire," and arriving to this?
 Bring the TIC for this job.

 A running fuel fire at a mall parking garage resulting in several cars burning.

-Check the wind and ramp direction on approach.
-Choose the uphill upwind direction for fire attack.
+Lower decks, check the wind and ramp direction on approach, uphill upwind direction for fire attack.

-Problems here are exposure to other vehicles, access, low ceilings, reflex time, visibility problems (and commentary by clueless morons).
+Problems here are exposure to other vehicles, access, low ceilings, reflex time, visibility problems..